Poker Pilgrims Resources

 Your Poker Game

-Airbnb: From the small to the large and the funky to the traditional, Airbnb offers a wide variety of accommodations for every type of traveler.
-We have only used Airbnb twice to date, but have had good experiences with them and are planning to more fully investigate their pricing and options as we consider longer stays in certain locations.
+Airbnb: From the small to the large and the funky to the traditional, Airbnb offers a wide variety of accommodations.
+We have used Airbnb extensively on our poker road trips.
+We have always had good experiences with Airbnb.

-User Testing: We have been making extra money with User Testing for close to a year now.
+User Testing: While not strictly among our poker resources, we have been making extra money with User Testing for close to four years.
 This is a great side hustle in which you test or review websites for various companies.
 User Testing records your voice and captures your screen in order to help companies learn how consumers experience their site.
 Most tests pay $10 and take 10 minutes or less.
 Thus the hourly rate is much higher than what you might make on many other websites.
-The only downside is that man companies are seeking specialized populations.
+The only downside is that many companies are seeking specialized populations.
 I have found that I rarely qualify for more than one or two reviews a day.
 Nonetheless, User Testing can be a great way to make some extra money each month.

 Start Your Own Blog

-MailerLite: We are currently building our email list (sign up in the sidebar!) using MailerLite.
+MailerLite: We are currently building our email list (sign up in the sidebar of any blog post!) using MailerLite.
 We have been very impressed by MailerLite’s ease of use, options, flexibility, and segmentation abilities.
 And best of all, it’s free when your list is small.
 We look forward to building our list to the point we need to start paying for the service.

-Side Hustle Nation: Nick Loper’s blog and podcast have taught us much about side hustling and provided inspiration and motivation in our journey toward Financial Independence.
+Side Hustle Nation: Nick Loper’s blog and podcast have taught us much about side hustling.
+It has also provided inspiration and motivation in our journey toward Financial Independence.

 The Bloggess: Because who doesn’t love the Bloggess?
 She is the only blogger that can make me laugh out loud on a regular basis.